torvalds/linux/Documentation/process/submitting-patches.rst

 However, try to make your explanation understandable without external resources.
-In addition to giving a URL to a mailing list archive or bug, summarize the relevant points of the discussion that led to the patch as submitted.
+In addition to giving a URL to a mailing list archive or , summarize the relevant points of the discussion that led to the patch as submitted.

 If you want to refer to a specific commit, don't just refer to the